thimpat/genpack/README.md

 ## Description

-GenPack is a package generator
+GenPack is a package generator for npm

 <br/>